Stradivarius Violins • Antonio Stradivari

 How does one set a price on a genuine Stradivarius instrument?
 With only 650 in existence today, these immaculate works of art are prized as much for their unique and supreme craftsmanship and sound as they are for their rarity in quantity.

 Stradivarius instruments hold the top five prices paid for any musical instrument.
 The most expensive Stradivarius violins are the ones crafted during what is considered his golden period from 1700 to 1720.
 These violins are estimated to bid at the starting auction price of millions of dollars.

-Most recently however, that record was broken when concert violinist Anne Akiko Meyers purchased the 1697 Molitor Stradivarius for a record $3.6 million.
+- In 2010, the record for most expensive musical instrument was again broken when concert violinist Anne Akiko Meyers purchased the 1697 Molitor Stradivarius for a record $3.6 million.
 The Molitor was previously thought to have been owned by Napoleon Bonaparte.